smebberson/formist/README.md

 `formist.Form` will take an options object (`options`), with the following:

-- `action`, `String`: the action for the form.
-This is optional.
-- `method`, `String`: the method for the form.
-This is optional.
 - `theme`, `Object`: a key-function object defining theming overrides.
 This is optional.
-- `attributes`, `Object`: a key-value object defining any HTML tags.
+- `attributes`, `Object`: a key-value object defining any HTML tags (including action and method).
 This is optional.

 `formist.Form` will take an array of `Fieldset`, `Field` or `Fieldgroup` objects (`elements`).